dedis/popstellar/fe1-web/src/features/popcha/README.md

 # PoPCha

 Provides a scanner that allows users to scan a QR code in order to authenticate to a 3rd party website and proove that they belong to a specific LAO.
+The user can also manually add the url.

 ## Dependencies